-Manufacturers that were unsuccessful in achieving a subsidy listing for their vaccine on the basis of uncertain or unacceptable cost-effectiveness or budget impact can resubmit a revised price proposal once for the DAC to reconsider using a Resubmission Form that will be issued by ACE with the NOO email.
-It is not mandatory for manufacturers to resubmit prices.
+Companies that were unsuccessful in achieving funding for their vaccine on the basis of uncertain or unacceptable cost-effectiveness or budget impact can resubmit a revised price proposal once for the DAC to reconsider using a Resubmission Form that will be issued by ACE with the NOO email.
+It is not mandatory for companies to resubmit prices.
 Revised price proposals can be submitted during the resubmission period from 1 to 30 November in the next calendar year following the DAC meeting in which the vaccine was evaluated.
-In some instances, where there is a high unmet clinical need and a lack of alternatives, manufacturers may be contacted for price resubmissions earlier.
+In some instances, where there is a high unmet clinical need and a lack of alternatives, companies may be contacted for price resubmissions earlier.

-Annex 1: Company submission template to support ACE's full evaluations
+Annex 1: Company evidence submission template to support ACE's evaluation